 Earlier Is Not Better

-Thus, children's brains don't need to be overloaded with information during the first five years of life.
+Contrary to popular belief, children's brains shouldn't be overloaded with information during the first five years of life.
 The practice of doing so at America's preschools represents a huge distortion of the research.
-It doesn't make kids any smarter, turns them off to learning at a time when they should be fired up about it..
+It doesn't make kids any smarter and can turn them off to learning at a time when they should be fired up about it..

 Questions & Answers